 BEWARE!
-The UP Summit

-XC2 is a agile glider, and it is

-quite easy to get to an

-excessively high angle of

-bank in just a few turns.
+The UP Trango XC2 is an agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.

-Practice wingovers gently at
+Practice wingovers gently

-first, as there is a chance of quite
+at first, as there is a

+chance of quite large

-large collapses at high bank angles.
+collapses at high bank angles.

-Also notice that a wingover flown with more than 90 degrees bank angle is classified as illegal aerobatics in some countries!
+Also notice that a wingover flown with more than 130 degrees bank angle is classified as illegal aerobatics in some countries!